jugrajn/employee-tracker/README.md

   ![MIT License](https://img.shields.io/badge/license-MIT-orange)
   ## Description

+  An application designed to help the user creat an employee database, where the user will be able to:
+   * Add employees, departments, & roles
+   * View Employees, departments, & roles
+   * Filter and view employees BY DEPARTMENTS AND ROLES
-  An application designed to view and create  employees, departments, roles.
-Also update roles of employees.
+   * Also update roles of employees

+  Employee data will consist of first and last name, department, their roles, and salary

   ## Table of Contents